CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 *Illustration of Changing the Password.*
 ![flag 7 - root pass reset](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/a54e622e-b665-4170-8ab2-0832985b1a37)

-Login using the newly set password, prompted with flag 7.
+After changing the *root* password, we exited the *root shell*, and then re-entered the *root* account using the new password.
+This successful login gave us to access flag 7.

 *Successful login revealed Flag 7.*
 ![flag 7](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/9299b52f-b2f9-4651-9e22-0e8105471226)